allefeld/htcondor-matlab/README.md

     condorSubmitCluster(clusterHandle)

-If `'debug'` is given as a second argument, jobs are not submitted to HTCondor but executed locally and sequentially, to facilitate finding programming errors.
+A cluster can be __resubmitted__ with the same syntax, in case one or more of its jobs failed.
+Suitable jobs (neither still running nor completed successfully) are automatically identified and only they are resubmitted.
+If `'debug'` is given as a second argument to `condorSubmitCluster`, jobs are not submitted to HTCondor but executed locally and sequentially, to facilitate finding programming errors.

-After submission, the progress of its jobs can be __monitored__ using
+After submission, the progress of a cluster's jobs can be __monitored__ using

     condorMonitorCluster(clusterHandle)